yaostyle/yaostyle/README.md

 ### 🌍 How I Contribute

-🤔 **Open Source Aspirations:** Actively seeking opportunities to contribute to impactful open-source projects, with a strong interest in Flutter SDK and other community-driven initiatives.
+🤔 **Open Source Aspirations:** Actively seeking opportunities to contribute to impactful open-source projects, with a strong interest in Flutter Framework and other community-driven initiatives.

 💡 **Sharing Insights:** Whether it's tech, tools, or creative projects, I enjoy discussing ideas and exchanging knowledge with others.